kp9001/awesome/README.md

 ## Installation

-Awesome can be installed from your linux repository
+Awesome can be installed from your linux repository on debian, arch, and fedora based distros.

 ```
 sudo apt install awesome
+sudo pacman -S awesome
+sudo dnf install awesome
 ```

 or it can be built following instructions on the original awesome git repository [here](https://github.com/awesomeWM/awesome).
 To copy this confuguration, clone the git repository into your `.config`